Skip to main content

 To round out your strategy for growing your business through local marketing, it’s important to become a trusted community partner.
 Building lasting bonds with local residents is fundamental to bringing in new and repeat customers.
 Here are some ideas to consider.

-4. Go for name recognition
+4. How to promote your business locally: Go for name recognition

 Is there a local Little League team in search of a sponsor?
 Or a high school theater production that could use a donation?
 These were standard options before social media, but they’re still worthwhile today to build community goodwill.